 There are also times where the slab floor can lift or sink independently of the walls.
 Concrete slab floors crack and settle when the soils underneath them shrink, settle or wash away.
 Likewise, a concrete slab will lift, or "heave", when the soils underneath expand.

 Slab floors that are sinking independently of the walls can be repaired with a slab pier system, shown on the right.
 These piers are placed in cored holes in the floor, extending down to competent soils to hold your floor in place.
 They can even be used to lift a slab back to its original, level position.

 If the floor is cracked and uneven because of foundation settlement, then your contractor will recommend either foundation push piers or helical piers to stabilize the entire foundation.
 Foundation piers can also be used to lift the foundation to its original position in some cases.

 To get your foundation fixed permanently, you will need to know exactly what is going on with your home -- and which solutions will best address the problem.
 Our team of professional foundation contractors can help.
 During our foundation repair quote, we'll personally inspect your foundation issue, explaining what's happening with your home and making suggestions for repair.

 Each of our visits comes at no obligation, and it includes a written foundation repair estimate.
 To schedule your free quote, call or e-mail us today!
-We proudly serve Saint Paul, Minneapolis, Rochester, Mason City, La Crosse, Eau Claire, Zumbrota, Oronoco, Maple Grove, Eden Prairie, and nearby in Minnesota, Iowa, and Wisconsin.
+We proudly serve Minneapolis, Rochester, Fargo, Saint Paul, Eden Prairie, Bismark, Grand Forks, Saint Cloud, Cottage Grove, Maple Grove, and nearby in Minnesota, North Dakota, Iowa, and Wisconsin.

 our service area